 With many toxic mushrooms carrying the potential to cause severe illness and death, it is important that you always take the time to accurately identify the mushrooms you find.
 If you cannot identify them, throw them away and find something else to eat.

 Common Edible Mushrooms

-Thankfully, there is a wide array of completely edible and delicious mushrooms in the wilderness that are already normally used for cooking in kitchens all over the world.
+Thankfully, there is a wide array of completely edible and delicious mushrooms in the wilderness that are already normally used for cooking in kitchens and with camping cookbooks all over the world.
 Here are several you can toss into your cast iron camping skillet while on your adventures.